 Analyzing Energy Bill:

 The total energy consumed can be calculated by using all monthly energy bills (in kWh) for the entire year.
 This is considered the most accurate method to estimate the average monthly and total annual energy consumption based on real data provided by the client.
-However, this method doesn't provide consumption detail such as daily energy demand or hourly energy demand since the energy readings on the monthly bill are usually taken once a month.
+However, this method doesn't provide consumption detail such as daily energy demand or hourly energy demand, since the energy readings on the monthly bill are usually taken once a month.

-In order for a designer to learn more about the daily or hourly energy demand of a property, more detailed calculations are required to achieve that task and that is usually done at the load level.
+In order for a designer to learn more about the daily or hourly energy demand of a property, more detailed calculations are required to achieve that task, and that is typically done at the load level.
 The hourly and daily consumption can be measured for any property; however, this method requires using energy analyzing devices at the meter side for a significant period of time.
 This method will generate the most accurate energy consumption data.
 However, it requires more time and budget.

 Since power demand is usually stated on the rating of each device/appliance individually, there should be an easier way to estimate daily energy demand.
-We learned in "Electricity Basics" in the Orientation that power is not the main sizing parameter since the same load can consume zero energy if it is turned-off or it can consume a lot of energy when it is turned-on for a long period.
+We learned in "Electricity Basics" in the Orientation that power is not the main sizing parameter.
+Since the same load can consume zero energy if it is turned-off, or it can consume a lot of energy when it is turned-on for a long period.
 Energy consumption is based on the power demand over a period of time.

 Since most loads don’t run continuously for the entire day, operating time is another parameter that should be considered when estimating the total energy consumption of a device.

 When running load analysis calculations, it should be noticed that there are two types of loads:

 - AC loads that requires AC power to run.
 (Note: this is what most of our loads are.)